ThePerfectComputer/nimulatorPPC/README.md

 # Edge Cases

- - mvtspr needs to redirect when it hits a dedicated special SPR such as XER for example
+ - [ ] mvtspr needs to redirect when it hits a dedicated special SPR such as XER for example
+ - [ ] does CRO:3 need to be preserved across instructions that do compares for example but can't have overflows by definition?